All a man needs out of life is a place to sit ‘n’ spit in the fire.

 Fast forward to mass shootings in these recent years.
 “It’s mental illness!”
 “It’s family values!”
 “It’s right-wing extreme ideologies!”
 “It’s video games!
 It’s toxic masculinity!”

 Many of the mass shootings touch on these characteristics, and it would be easy to blame one thing.
 Maybe all of them and things we hadn’t considered are to blame for the desperate and aberrant outcomes we have witnessed recently.
 You are not wrong, but you’re hand waving.
 Remember our friend Murphy?
 “But but, cars aren’t supposed to crash!
 The driver was drunk.
 The driver was inattentive, going too fast.
 The road was poorly designed.
 The car was unsafe.”
 All of those things may be true, and yet still you’re addressing the accident as preventable instead of probable.
 American drivers experience on average one accident per every 165,000 miles driven.
 It’s probable that a driver will experience one or more accidents in their lifetimes.
 We can work to mitigate risk factors, but like an ashtray in an airplane lavatory, we have to assume some people are going to do the wrong thing.
+If you have been injured in a vehicular accident caused by a negligent driver, you may consult with a personal injury attorney to make sure that your rights are protected.

 But back to mass shooters – Maybe we have areas of sickness in our society.
 Certain facets of personal liberty and individualism create easy targets of isolated individuals looking to belong to something.